However, the more you use it, the more you see its limitations. Maybe you’re thinking about upgrading to Canva Pro.

-Before you bite the bullet, it’s only fitting to consider how much it’s going to cost and whether or not it’s worth the money.
+Before you bite the bullet, it’s only fitting to consider how much it’s going to cost and whether or not you think Canva Pro is worth it.

-With Canva Pro Pricing, you get access to the complete library with over 1,000 fonts to choose from!
+With Canva Pro, you get access to the complete library with over 1,000 fonts to choose from!
 Plus, you can upload other fonts too.

 Photos and Videos

-As I said before, there are plenty of resources available on the free version of Canva, including 4 million photos, videos, and other elements.
-You can also upload your own pictures for free and you don’t have to pay for the Pro version if you’d like to use premium photos.
+You can also upload your own pictures for free, and you don’t have to pay for the Pro version if you’d like to use premium photos.
 You can buy the rights starting at $1.

-On the other hand, Canva Pro lets you use its complete photo library, which has over 60 million elements you can add to your designs at no extra cost.
+On the other hand, Canva Pro lets you use its complete photo library, which has 100 million+ elements you can add to your designs at no extra cost.